 Consumer Information Disclosures

-Required consumer information disclosures may be found here.
+Required consumer information disclosures may be found at the Consumer Information website.

 Veterans Education Benefits

-MacMurray College is a proud participant in the Post-9/11 Yellow Ribbon program.
+MacMurray College is a proud participant in the Post 9/11 Yellow Ribbon program.
 We accept all types of federal veterans and military education benefits.
 Students with 100% tuition covered by VA will not be eligible for MacMurray College academic scholarships.
 More information may be found at our Veterans' Education Benefits website.